 How water lock turns on

-At this time, the Fitbit Inspire 2 and Fitbit Luxe have a manual option to turn its water lock on.
+At this time, the Fitbit Charge 5, Inspire 2, Ace 3, and Fitbit Luxe have a manual option to turn its water lock on.
 However, your Fitbit automatically turns on water lock when you start a swim in the Exercise app.